Go to Homepage

 Cool Bali bars and fun dining

-The swish and expensive Ku dé Ta (Seminyak, next to Oberoi, tel: 736-969, www.kudeta.net) makes a fine spot for both sundowners and hearty breakfasts and remains the main crowd-puller on the trendy Seminyak strip.
+The swish and expensive Ku dé Ta (next to the Oberoi, tel: 736-969, www.kudeta.com) is the one that set the early nightlife benchmark in Bali and still makes a fine spot for both sundowners and hearty breakfasts.
+It is the main crowd-puller on the trendy Seminyak strip.
 Get in early or make a reservation.
 Otherwise, no seats or views.
 Security at Ku dé Ta is tight and relentless.
 Inside there’s lots of space and a range of seating options from cool to open air.
 Do breakfast, brunch, or come in for a late night binge.
+There';s a small pool for a waddle too and sometimes kids and dogs jump in.

 Naughty Nuri's does the best ribs on the island